symfony-cmf/symfony-cmf-docs/bundles/simple-cms.rst

 ------------------------

-The default Page document ``Symfony\Cmf\Bundle\SimpleCmsBundle\Document\Page`` is relatively simple, shipping with a handful of the most common properties for building a typical page.
-Title, body, tags, publish dates etc.
+The default Page document ``Symfony\Cmf\Bundle\SimpleCmsBundle\Document\Page`` is relatively simple, shipping with a handful of the most common properties for building a typical page: title, body, tags, publish dates etc.

 If this is not enough for your project you can easily provide your own document by extending the default